-Hearing loss is the 3rd most common health problem in the US.
-The Hearing Loss Association of America (HLAA) indicates that 20 percent of American adults, about 48 million of us, report some type of hearing loss.
+Hearing loss is the 3rd most common chronic health problem in the US.
+The National Institute on Deafness and Other Communication Disorders (NIH) indicates that 15 percent of American adults, about 37.5 million of us, report some type of hearing loss.
+And about 13 percent of those aged 12 years and older (30 million) have hearing loss in both ears.
+Interestingly, adult men are twice as likely as women to have a hearing loss.

-More than 50% of the people with hearing loss are younger than 65.
+Alarmingly, 30 percent of adults aged 70 years and older with hearing loss who could benefit from hearing aids has ever used hearing aids.
 A variety of conditions can cause hearing loss in both the young and older population.
-Depending on what type of hearing loss you may have, treatment options are available ranging from a simple wax cleaning, treating an infection or possibly hearing aids.
+Depending on what type of hearing loss you may have, treatment options are available ranging from a simple wax cleaning or treating an infection to hearing aids.

-Untreated hearing loss can affect the ability to understand speech and can negatively impact social and emotional well-being.
-Hearing loss in the older population has been linked to a contributor of depression due to feeling excluded and unable to communicate comfortably in social settings.
+Untreated hearing loss can affect the ability to understand speech and can negatively impact social and emotional wellbeing.
+Hearing loss in the older population has been associated with depression (due to feeling excluded and unable to communicate comfortably in social settings) and falls, and can be a sign of heart disease or diabetes.
+Older adults that have a hearing loss are also more likely to develop dementia or Alzheimer’s disease than those who do not have a hearing loss.

 Hearing aids.
-The vast majority of Americans with hearing loss have their hearing effectively treated with hearing instruments.
+The vast majority of Americans with hearing loss have their hearing effectively treated with hearing aids.

 There Are Three Types of Hearing Loss